Incentive Per Diem (IPD) Box Cars

 The Decline and Legacy

-The boom eventually came to an end in the early 1980s, driven by a combination of factors.
+The boom came to an end in the early 1980s, driven by a combination of factors.
 Economic recession, trucking deregulation under the Motor Carrier Act of 1980, and changes to AAR rules regarding car service and per diem charges all contributed.
 By the mid-1980s, hundreds of IPD boxcars were stranded on shortline railroads, unable to find enough outbound traffic to remain profitable.
 With mounting storage costs and declining returns, many of these cars were sold off or scrapped.

-The May 1980 issue of Railfan magazine highlighted the challenges emerging for shortlines:
+The May 1980 issue of Railfan magazine highlighted the emerging challenges for shortlines:

 “With the downturn in the economy, those flashy IPD short-line boxcars are [coming home].
 This is no major problem for lines with enough on-line business to get their cars loaded and outbound again, but this means the boxcars are beginning to pile up at home.”

-Reporting MarkOwnerNos.TypeModel
+Reporting MarkOwnerNos.TypePhotographsModel

-AAAnn Arbor Railroad System5000-5099 (100)Constructora Nacional de Carros 5,000 cu.ft
+AAAnn Arbor Railroad System5000-5099 (100)CNCF (Constructora nacional de Carros de Ferrocarril) 5,000 cu.ft

 AAAnn Arbor Railroad System5100-5199 (100)PS 5,344 cu.ftFox Valley